 What we offer

-QMUNITY offers free and reduced-cost health and wellness counselling for individuals, couples, relationships, and families.
+QMUNITY offers ten sessions of free and reduced-cost health and wellness counselling for individuals, couples, relationships, and families.
 All of our counsellors are members of the LGBTQ2SAI+ communities.

 What we do not offer

 Our counselling program focuses on health and wellness, and is not set up to work with people with severe mental illness.
 We do not offer crisis or same-day appointments.
 If you think you may need mental illness-focused or immediate services, QMUNITY has a referral service that may be able to assist you.
 Contact Information and Referral Services by calling 604.684.5307 ext.
 100.

 Who is our health and wellness counselling for?

 Our free counselling is designed for people who are under- or unemployed or for various other reasons cannot afford to pay for mental health services.
 Our free counselling is provided by practicum students who are completing their Masters degrees in counselling, art therapy, or social work.